LaunchCodeEducation/data-analysis-data-engineering-part-1-exercise/README.md

 ## Deliverable:

 - When you are done, create a .txt file named `dataset-[dataset number]-solution.txt` for each dataset and paste in your final dbdiagram.io ERD code into the file
+- Push your changes to the Github repo you created for this exercise, and submit a link to your repo in Canvas